yeuchi/OptionOne_CourseThree/README.md

 <img width="220" alt="filter_list" src="https://user-images.githubusercontent.com/1282659/85212682-c55dc580-b31a-11ea-813a-21add3be6270.png"> <img width="220" alt="sharpen" src="https://user-images.githubusercontent.com/1282659/85212683-c68ef280-b31a-11ea-82ce-b98a7e434873.png">

 # IDE
+I use XCode 10.1 Swift 4.2 to implement these features. \
-XCode 11.1 require considerable changes on constraints for scrollview panning and zoom to work properly.
+XCode 11.1 require considerable changes on constraints for scrollview panning and zoom to work properly. \
-Keeping it simple, I use XCode 10.1 Swift 4.2 to implement these features.
-It will still build and execute in XCode 11.1 fine.
+It will still build and execute in XCode 11.1 fine.  \
 Detail articles are available in my lesson repository <sup>[1]</sup>

 # Simulator
-All testings were performed with an iPhone 8 (16B91) portrait mode.
+All testings were performed with an iPhone 8 (16B91) portrait mode. \
 Above screenshots were produced on a MacBookPro OS Catalina.

 # References

-1. Course #3 Swift Design and Development exercise, re-implemented by Chi T. Yeung, June 20, 2020 https://github.com/yeuchi/SwiftDesignDev
+1. Course #3 Swift Design and Development exercise, re-implemented by Chi T. Yeung, June 20, 2020 \
+https://github.com/yeuchi/SwiftDesignDev